 The program is addressed to Harvard college students, as well as undergrads from universities around the globe.
 There are no prerequisites, apart from being in good academic standing and proficiently skilled in English.

-Like with every other Harvard Summer School program, Harvard applicants are eligible to funding opportunities from the Office of Career Services.
-Additionally, support from the Center for Hellenic Studies in Washington enables the program to further enhance the diversity of its student body through competitive scholarships to three students from the Fudan University in China and the University of Patras in Greece.
+Like with every other Harvard Summer School program, Harvard applicants are eligible for funding opportunities from the Office of Career Services.
+Additionally, support from the Center for Hellenic Studies in Washington enables the program to further enhance the diversity of its student body through three competitive student scholarships in collaboration with the University of Patras in Greece and the Fudan University in China.

 CHS Greece and the Harvard Summer School program